-Autism support classrooms are offered at St. Stephen’s for students in grades K-12 at our Zelienople and Utica sites.
+Autism support classrooms are offered at St. Stephen’s for students in grades K-12 at our Zelienople school.
 Our autism classrooms at St. Stephen’s Lutheran Academy provide a highly specialized environment where students with autism spectrum disorders can learn the skills that are necessary for a successful transition into adulthood.
 Students with autism thrive when education is creatively tailored to individual learning styles and the environment is responsive to sensory differences.

 In addition to the universal interventions, our autism support education program provides: